SeedSigner/seedsigner/docs/dice_verification.md

 <br>

 Check that the receive addresses all match.<br><br>
-To verify the change addresses change 'External / Internal' to 1 (1):
+To verify the change addresses, change 'External / Internal' to 1 (1):
 <kbd><img src="img/dicedoc/coleman_change_addresses_1.png"></kbd><br><br>
 Compare the change addresses to the ones generated in Sparrow ('Addresses' tab of the wallet):
 <kbd><img src="img/dicedoc/coleman_change_addresses_2.png"></kbd>